 |Qualified Small Business Stock Exclusion for Gains||Yes||No||No|

 |Limitations on Capital Structure||No||Yes||No|

 |Unrelated Business Taxable Income for Tax Exempt Investors||No||Yes||Yes|

 |Flexible Charter Documents||No||No||Yes|

 (A)S Corporation would convert to C Corporation upon a public offering because of the number of shareholders.

 (B)Although an S Corporation can issue ISOs, the inability to have two classes of stock limits favorable pricing of the common stock offered to employees.

 (C)Although the public markets are generally not available for partnership offerings, a partnership or LLC can be incorporated without tax and then taken public.
 Note, a publicly traded partnership is taxed as a corporation.

-(D)Although partnership and LLC interests can be provided to employees, they are poorly understood by most employees.
+(D)Although partnership and LLC interests can be provided to employees, they are poorly understood by most employees and so typically are appropriate for and limited to a small number of the most sophisticated executives.
 Moreover, ISOs are not available.